BlackFoundryCom/black-renderer/README.md

 Have Python 3.7 or higher installed, preferably from [python.org](https://www.python.org)

-Open Terminal
+Open Terminal.

-"cd" into the project repo directory
+"cd" into the project repo directory.

 Create a virtual environment: